brownplt/pyret-lang/tools/benchmark/README.md

 Fastest is Parse    (src -> ast)
 Slowest is Evaluate (ast -> res)

 The number immediately preceding 'ops/sec' is the main thing to focus on.
 The higher this number, the faster that function ran.
-In order to be as accurate, benchmark.js runs the given function as many times as it can within some elapsed time, and measures each run indivudually.
+In order to be as accurate, benchmark.js runs the given function as many times as it can within some elapsed time, measuring each run indivudually.
 Then it samples some subset of the measurements and gives back a mean with a percentage uncertainty.